TheSaturdayThing/shapeoko_arduino/Grbl/README.md

   - See https://www.arduino.cc/en/guide/libraries
   - Download the Grbl source code ZIP file from github
   - Unpack the zip file.
-  - Copy the 'grbl' directory from 'master-grbl' code into your Arduino sketchbook's 'libraries' directory.
+  - Copy the 'grbl' directory from the 'master-grbl' folder into your Arduino sketchbook's 'libraries' directory.
 - Make required machine customizations to the library copy of config.h
   - Change CPU pin map and default settings from "DEFAULTS_GENERIC" to "DEFAULTS_X_CARVE_500MM"
 - Update the library copy of defaults.h file if required